itprojecttt/MINERVA/README.md

 Introduction:

-This project is based on a semi - finished work by Velta who was working on gathering info regarding toddler education.
-We plan to create a friendly application to help parents track the progress of their children so that they know what their children excels and lacks of.
+This project is based on a semi - finished work by Velta who was working on gathering information regarding toddler education.
+We plan on creating a friendly web application to help parents/guardians track the progress of their children so that they know what their children excels and lacks of.
+Minerva displays this information throught visual charts and descriptions that is determined from user inputs.

 Project Goals